Janisroz/Fit-Check/README.md

 * I would like to find out my BMI without having to do any calculations
 * I would like to find out my daily recommended calories without having to do any calculations
-* I would like to see errors and reasoning if there is issues with my inputs
+* I would like to see errors and reasoning if there are issues with my inputs
-* I would like to get a recoommended weekly workout plan that suits my needs
+* I would like to get a recommended weekly workout plan that suits my needs

 ### Logic Flow